Liam-Bowen/MLB_Next_Pitch_Prediction/README.md

 ### Reliability Diagram

-The plot below shows only the temperature-scaled Transformer, as this version is used in the fianl evaluation.
+The plot below shows only the temperature-scaled Transformer, as this version is used in the final evaluation.

 ![reliability_diagram](images/reliability_diagram.png)